Multi-valued variational inequalities for variable exponent double phase problems: comparison and extremality results: Introduction and Main Results

 for all $u\in K$ with $\|u \|_{1,\mathcal{H}}=R$, for all $\eta^* \in \F(u)$ and for all $\zeta^* \in \F_\Gamma(u)$. \end{enumerate} Then problem \eqref{problem} has at least one solution in the sense of Definition \ref{D101}. \end{theorem}

 The proof will be given in Section \ref{section_3}, see also Corollary \ref{C101}, which is a direct consequence of Theorem \ref{T101}.
 If the coercivity condition \eqref{1-01} or appropriate generalized versions of coercivity are not satisfied then problem \eqref{problem} may have no solutions.
 However, in the noncoercive case we still are able to prove the existence of solutions provided appropriately defined sub-supersolutions for \eqref{problem} exist.
 In this paper we establish an sub-supersolution method based on the following definition of sub- and supersolutions of problem \eqref{problem}.
+For functions $u,v \colon \Omega \to \R$ we use the notation $u \wedge v=\min(u,v), u \vee v=\max(u,v), K \wedge K = \{u \wedge v\,:\, u,v \in K \}, K \vee K = \{u \vee v\,:\, u,v \in K \}$ and $u \wedge K = \{u\} \wedge K, u \vee K = \{u\}\vee K$.

 \begin{definition} A function $\underline{u}\in \Wp{\mathcal{H}}$ is said to be a (weak) subsolution of \eqref{problem} if there exist $\tau_1\in C(\close)$, $\tau_2\in C(\Gamma)$, $1<\tau_1(x)<p^*(x)$ for all $x\in\close$, $1<\tau_2(x)<p_*(x)$ for all $x\in\Gamma$ and $\underline{\eta}\in\Lp{\tau'_1(\cdot)}$, $\underline{\zeta}\in L^{\tau'_2(\cdot)}(\Gamma)$ such that \begin{enumerate} \item[\textnormal{(i)}] $\underline{u} \vee K\subset K$; \item[\textnormal{(ii)}] $\underline{\eta}(x) \in f(x,\underline{u}(x))$ for a.\,a.\,$x\in\Omega$, $\underline{\zeta}(x) \in f_\Gamma(x,\underline{u}(x))$ for a.\,a.\,$x\in\Gamma$; \item[\textnormal{(iii)}]